-- (1) With a cam action system, move the cam lever to the OPEN position (see fig. 8 a & b).
-The lever should be on the side of the wheel opposite the derailleur and freewheel sprockets. - (2) On a derailleur bike, make sure that the rear derailleur is still in its outermost, high gear, position; then pull the derailleur body back with your right hand.
-Put the chain on top of the smallest freewheel sprocket. - (3) On single-speed, remove the chain from the front sprocket, so that you have plenty of slack in the chain.
-Put the chain on the rear wheel sprocket. - (4) Then, insert the wheel into the frame dropouts and pull it all the way into the dropouts. - (5) On a single speed or an internal gear hub, replace the chain on the chainring; pull the wheel back in the dropouts so that it is straight in the frame and the chain has about 1/4 inches of up-and-down play. - (6) With a cam action system, move the cam lever upwards and swing it into the CLOSED position (fig. 8 a & b).
+- (1) With a cam action system, move the cam lever to the OPEN position (see figs. 8a & 9b).
+The lever should be on the side of the wheel opposite the derailleur and freewheel sprockets. - (a) On a derailleur bike, make sure that the rear derailleur is still in its outermost, high gear, position; then pull the derailleur body back with your right hand.
+Put the chain on top of the smallest freewheel sprocket. - (b) On a single-speed bike, remove the chain from the front sprocket, so that you have plenty of slack in the chain.
+Put the chain on the rear wheel sprocket. - (2) Then, insert the wheel into the frame dropouts and pull it all the way in to the dropouts.

+NOTE: On a single-speed or an internal gear hub, replace the chain on the chainring; pull the wheel back in the dropouts so that it is straight in the frame and the chain has about 1/4 inches of up-and-down play.

+- (a) With a cam action system, move the cam lever upwards and swing it into the CLOSED position (figs. 9a & 9b).
 The lever should now be parallel to the seat stay or chain stay and curved toward the wheel.
-To apply enough clamping force, you should have to wrap your fingers around the fork blade for leverage, and the lever should leave a clear imprint in the palm of your hand. - (7) With a through-bolt or bolt-on system, tighten the fasteners to the torque specifications in Appendix D or the hub manufacturer's instructions.
+To apply enough clamping force, you should have to wrap your fingers around the fork blade for leverage, and the lever should leave a clear imprint in the palm of your hand. - (b) With a through-bolt or bolt-on system, tighten the fasteners to the torque specifications in Appendix E or the hub manufacturer's instructions. - (c) With a thru axle system, tighten the thru axle (figs. 12a & 12b) according to the manufacturer's instructions.